-To appeal an assigned grade (only final semester grades are assigned grades, mid-term and individual assignment and paper grades are not appealable) the student should first consult with the instructor who assigned the grade to discuss the grading requirements for the course and how the grade was determined.
-If the student is not satisfied with the outcome of the discussion and wishes to appeal the grade further, a formal written appeal should be submitted to the Associate Dean for Academic Affairs within one month of the date the grade was posted.
+To appeal an assigned grade (only final semester grades are assigned grades, midterm and individual assignment and paper grades are not appealable) the student should first consult with the instructor who assigned the grade to discuss the grading requirements for the course and how the grade was determined.
+If the student is not satisfied with the outcome of the discussion and wishes to appeal the grade further, a formal written appeal should be submitted to the Assistant Dean for Academic Affairs within one month of the date the grade was posted.
 An independent review of the grade will be undertaken.
 All of the student's work will be reviewed to clarify how the grade was determined and to ensure the grade is consistent with academic guidelines and policies.
 The result of the appeal may be that the grade is lowered, raised, or stays the same.
-The decision of the Associate Dean for Academic Affairs in matters related to a course grade is final.
-In the case of a course that has been repeated, both grades are recorded on the transcript but only the second is computed in the grade point average.
+The decision of the Assistant Provost for Academic Affairs in matters related to a course grade is final.

+In the case of a course that has been repeated, both grades are recorded on the transcript and averaged together to be computed in the grade point average.

-The grades for courses taken abroad in one of New York University's programs or at one of the exchange sites are recorded on the transcript and are also included in the grade point average.
+The grades for courses taken abroad in one of NYU's programs or at one of the exchange sites are recorded on the transcript and are also included in the grade point average.
 The grades for graduate and professional courses taken at other divisions in the University are included in the grade point average, provided that permission to enroll is obtained prior to registration for the courses.

-Not included in the undergraduate grade point average are grades for work done at institutions outside NYU's Global Network.
+Not included in the undergraduate grade point average are grades for work done at institutions outside NYU's global network.